What do students do in this clinic?

 Who should take this clinic?

-Anyone who wants to learn the skills of interviewing clients and taking their issues to resolution; anyone interested in small or solo practice focused in communities; anyone who wants to explore the types of clients with whom they prefer to work; anyone concerned about the affordable housing crisis in their community who wants to develop tools to address it.
+Anyone who wants to learn to build a case for a client and then take that case to resolution; anyone interested in small or solo practice focused in communities; anyone who wants to explore the types of clients with whom they prefer to work.